 5 sneaky tactics used by cheap domain registrars

 Finding the right domain name is the first step when setting up a website, and most people underestimate how hard it is to do without getting stung.
-Plenty of registrars advertise domains for next to nothing, but there is usually a catch.
-If a deal sounds too good to be true, it probably is.
+Cheap domain registrars advertise cheap domains and domain name registration for next to nothing, but there is usually a catch.
+Some offer a free domain with a hosting plan, only for the renewal to cost three times what you could have paid elsewhere.
+Knowing the difference between competitive pricing and a bait-and-switch matters before you hand over payment details to any registrar.

 In many cases, the low price is designed to hook you in before the extra charges appear later.
 Knowing the tricks these registrars use is the best way to avoid getting caught out.
 Below are five of the most common tactics, plus what to look for when choosing a registrar you can actually trust.